 Phase 3: Implementation

 Once you've made your decision and signed the contract, the process isn't over.
-The implementation phase is arguably the most important, making sure you get a tool that is set up to meet your needs, and can start delivering the benefits you've paid for.
+The implementation phase is arguably the most important, as it’s when you need to make sure the tool is set up to meet your needs and can start delivering the benefits you’ve paid for.

 Implementation isn't always straightforward.
-Both technical and culture issues can create stumbling blocks, but this is another area where your vendor should be able to help you through - they've likely seen it all before and can make the process as smooth as possible for you and your team.
+Technical and culture issues can both create stumbling blocks, but this is another area where your vendor should be able to help you through - they've likely seen it all before and can make the process as smooth as possible for you and your team.

 Here's some tips for this final phase (and beyond):

 - Do have clear goals and expectations in place as you prepare to implement your software.
 You should also think about metrics for measuring success.
-It’s important that everyone involved – all stakeholders – agree to these.
+It’s important that everyone involved agrees to these.
 What’s more, everyone at all levels – from your management to the vendor’s developers – should be clear about the benefits you’re aiming for.
 This will help to avoid nervousness and headaches during implementation.

 - Do expect knock‑on effects after implementation.
 New insights will open up new opportunities for better working, cost savings and more.